Volkswagen Polo Mk3: Polo GTI

 Between 2000 and 2002 VW offered two sporting models, the 16V and GTI.
 The 16V came with the 1.4 16V 100 PS (74 kW) engine and had options such as 15" Spa alloys and air conditioning.
 However more interest was in the GTI.
 Available only in hatchback form, the GTI was powered by a 1.6 16V 125 PS (92 kW) engine with variable valve timing, making it the most powerful Polo to come out the factory to date.
 External changes gave the car the looks to match its power.
-Deeper front bumpers with honeycomb mesh inserts, side skirts, fog lights, a honeycomb mesh grill and 15" BBS split rims suited the car well.
+Deeper front bumpers with honeycomb mesh inserts, side skirts, fog lights, a honeycomb mesh grille and 15" BBS split rims suited the car well.
 There were also standard extras such as Climatronic fully automatic air conditioning, Xenon headlights (with a headlight washer system), a 6 disc CD autochanger, exclusive sports interior with leather steering wheel and gearstick, chrome inserts and driver aids such as ABS with EBD and an EDL (a system to aid traction).
 Leather and satellite navigation were also optional extras.
 The Mark 3F Polo GTI however missed the new six-speed gearbox that was introduced in the smaller Lupo GTI.